AorsiniYT/vita-moonlight/README.md

 # Vita Moonlight

-Vita Moonlight is a PlayStation Vita port of Moonlight, with major improvements for usability, pairing, device management, and now advanced touch and multitouch support.
+Vita Moonlight is a PlayStation Vita port of Moonlight, with major improvements for usability, pairing, device management, and now advanced touch, multitouch, and DS4 touchpad emulation.

-## Highlights
+## Highlights (0.13.0)

-- **Advanced Host Management:** Manage paired hosts with:
-  - Change host name
-  - Change host IP
+- **Touchscreen Modes Unified:** Select between three touchscreen modes from the settings menu:
+  - **DS4 Touchpad:** Emulates a DualShock 4-style multitouch touchpad, compatible with gestures and Steam Input advanced controls.
+  - **Absolute Mouse:** Use the Vita screen as a true absolute mouse (with improved gesture support).
+  - **Tablet (Sunshine):** Native multitouch for Sunshine streaming, with true multi-finger gestures.
+- **DS4 Touchpad Sensitivity:** DS4 mode is now more sensitive and precise for a smoother experience.
+- **Wake-on-LAN (WOL) Integration:** Power on your remote PC directly from the Vita, with robust MAC address handling and cross-platform compatibility.
+- **Host MAC Management:** MAC addresses are now saved/loaded correctly, with all ARP/legacy logic removed.
+- **WOL Packet Debugging:** Includes a Python script (`tools/wol_sniffer.py`) to verify WOL packets on your network.
-  - Delete hosts
+- **UI Improvements:**
-  - Force connection even if host is not shown as online
+  - Host Management menu: improved navigation (O/cancel returns), clearer visual feedback, and unified status display.
+  - Special button overlays no longer interfere with absolute touch input.
+- **Combo Fixes:** L1+L2 and R1+R2 combos now work correctly, even with touchscreen or backtouch enabled.
+- **Robustness:** Many bugfixes, code cleanups, and internal refactors for stability and maintainability.
-- **L1/R1 and L2/R2 Swap:** You can now swap the functions of the L1/R1 and L2/R2 buttons from the settings menu for greater comfort and customization.
+- **L1/R1 and L2/R2 Swap:** Swap the functions of the L1/R1 and L2/R2 buttons from the settings menu for greater comfort and customization.
-- **Gamepad Type Selection:** Choose whether you want the buttons and interface to behave as an Xbox or PlayStation controller, directly from the settings menu.
+- **Gamepad Type Selection:** Choose Xbox or PlayStation controller layout directly from the settings menu.

 ## Documentation